-For your convenience, my most common client questions are answered right here.
+For your convenience, some common questions are answered right here.

 Not finding what you want?
 Email or call using my Contact Info page.

 Q: Do you charge hourly or a flat fee?

 A: It depends.
 Bankruptcies, Estate Planning and business formation are usually a flat fee (there are some exceptions), Probates and guardianships are usually billed at an hourly rate.
 If I think I would be a $1,000 solution to a $500 problem, I will tell you up front not to hire me.

 Q: What about pro bono?
 That means free, right?

 A: I provide pro bono services in certain limited circumstances, such as volunteering time through community legal services.
 “But I really need a lawyer!” is not a convincing reason for me to represent you for free, any more than “I really need the money!” is a convincing reason for a bank loan.
 I enjoyed associating with clients who appreciate the Abraham Lincoln quote: “A lawyer’s time and advice are his stock in trade.”

 Q: What is Probate?